YargKlnc/SQLAlchemy-Challenge/README.md

 * API Dynamic Route

   A start route that:
     •	Accepts the start date as a parameter from the URL
-•	Returns the min, max, and average temperatures calculated from the given start date to the end of the dataset A start/end route that:
+    •	Returns the min, max, and average temperatures calculated from the given start date to the end of the dataset

+  A start/end route that:
     •	Accepts the start and end dates as parameters from the URL
-•	Returns the min, max, and average temperatures calculated from the given start date to the given end date Coding Conventions and Formatting
+    •	Returns the min, max, and average temperatures calculated from the given start date to the given end date

-To receive all points, your code must
+  Coding Conventions and Formatting:
     •	Place imports at the top of the file, just after any module comments and docstrings, and before module globals and constants
     •	Name functions and variables with lowercase characters, with words separated by underscores
     •	Follow DRY (Don't Repeat Yourself) principles, creating maintainable and reusable code
     •	Use concise logic and creative engineering where possible

-* Comments

-•	Be well commented with concise, relevant notes that other developers can understand